sleijon1/aoc24/days/d11/README.md

 iterations saved with caching for ('20', 11) -> 488110
 ```

-Clearly we are saving a bunch of iterations and there are a total of approximatley 5 million cache entries.
+Clearly we are saving a bunch of iterations and there are a total of approximately 5 million cache entries.

 But the simplest evidence I suppose is the fact that if you add a call counter for running